Did you know about 60.8 million adults in the United States have a gym membership? However, over 63% of gym memberships never get used.

 Read on to learn about these easy tips to succeed in your fitness goals.

-When they decide it’s time to start their fitness journey, they want to take on too much at a time for many people.
+When you decide it’s time to start your fitness journey, you don’t want to do too much at one time.
 As with many things, when you try to take on too much, you end up burning out, and fitness is no exception.

 Setting up too many goals like going to the gym five times a week, cutting out alcohol, go plant-based, cut out added sugar, and getting 8 hours of sleep is not sustainable long-term.
 Instead of having too many goals, you should focus on one goal at a time, and the rest will fall into place.